5jt/dyalog-cookbook/manuscript/14_Services.md

 * The install BAT will use the version of Dyalog used to create the BAT file, and it will call the runtime EXE.
 * In case you are not familiar with `%~dp0`: this stand for "the directory this BAT file was loaded from".
 In other words: as long as the workspace `MyAppService.DWS` (which we have not created yet) is a sibling of the BAT file it will work.
 * The un-install BAT file will check the `errorlevel` variable.
-If it detects an error it will pause so that one can actually see the error message.
+If it detects an error it will pause so that one can actually see the error message even when we have just double-clicked the BAT file.

+A> When one double-clicks a BAT file in the Windows Explorer a console windows pops up for a split of a second and then disappears, no matter what the circumstances are.In other worse, when something goes wrong one would not know what.
+A>
+A> Checking the global variable `%ERRORLEVEL%` allows the BAT to execute a `Pause`, allowing us to investigate the error message.
+A>
+A> Whether that makes sense for BATs that are expected to run under program control depends on the circumstances.
+If it does not make sense then the BAT is supposed to return an error code to the calling environment rather than stopping.

 ### "Make" for the Service